-The easiest way to get into high estrogen problems as a male, is to eat your way into obesity.
+The easiest way to get into high estrogen problems as a male is to eat your way into obesity.

-You don’t even need to reach obesity status, as for every gained fat pound, your aromatase enzyme activity increases and this leads to higher rate of testosterone being converted to estrogen12.
+You don’t even need to reach obesity status, as for every gained fat pound, your aromatase enzyme activity increases and this leads to a higher rate of testosterone being converted to estrogen12.

-Not only will the fat mass lower testosterone levels by turning it into estrogen, it will also demasculinize your body by turning the most potent male hormone – dihydrotestosterone – into less active metabolites13.
+Not only will the fat mass lower testosterone levels by turning it into estrogen, but it will also demasculinize your body by turning the most potent male hormone – dihydrotestosterone – into less active metabolites13.

 As your body fatness goes up, testosterone and DHT drop and estrogen increases.
 Since estrogen increases subcutaneous fat gain6, this will eventually create a vicious cycle where increased fat mass boosts estrogen and higher estrogen increases the accumulation of subcutaneous fat mass.